 a) Financial assets at fair value through profit and loss - Financial assets at fair value through profit and loss include financial assets held for sale and financial assets initially recognized at fair value through profit and loss.

 Financial assets are classified as held for sale if they are acquired for the purpose of selling them in the short term.

 Derivatives, including any separate embedded derivatives, are also classified as held for sale, unless designated as effective hedging instruments, or as financial guarantee contracts.
-Gains or losses on instruments held for sale are recognized in profit or loss
+Gains or losses on held-for-sale instruments are recognized in the net income statement.